supercodepoet/django-skylark/docs/gettingstarted.rst

 Getting started
 ===============

-Setting up a Django project, app, and preparing to use CrunchyFrog
+Setting up a Django project, app, and preparing to use Django Skylark
 ------------------------------------------------------------------

 Let's make a new Django project.
 Let's assume you've already setup Django and